• Recipes

 5. Add noodles and sauce to the pot.
 Grate the carrots right on top, and stir to combine.

-6. Serve with green onions, lime wedges, and sesame seeds.
+6. Serve with sliced green onion, lime wedges, and sesame seeds.

 two servings of saucy sesame noodles in white bowls topped with green onion.